seungseopark/GCDproject/CodeBook.md

 ### Information about the summary choices

-The obtained datasets, the training and the test sets, are merged to create one data set and extracts only the measurements on the mean and standard deviation for each measurement, and the average of each variable for each activity and each subject are summarised.
+The obtained datasets, the training and the test sets, are merged to create one data set.
+Then extracted only the measurements on the mean and standard deviation for each measurement.
+Finally, the average of each variable for each activity and each subject are summarised.

 ### Information about the experimental study design